-A mini-stroke, also called a TIA, is like a stroke but it doesn’t cause brain damage.
+A mini-stroke, also called a TIA, has the same symptoms as a stroke, but they don’t last as long.
 TIA stands for transient ischemic (“is-KEM-ik”) attack.

 A TIA happens when blood flow to the brain is blocked for a short period of time – usually a couple of minutes.
 If you’ve had a TIA, you are at greater risk for a stroke.